 N Represents a temporary grade to be submitted for students who have been entered by the Registrar into official class rolls, but have never attended class and who have not officially withdrawn.
 The Registrar shall remove their names from the official class roll and the student's enrollment in the class shall not be recorded in the student's official academic record.
 (As a temporary mark, "N" carries no credit hours or quality points.)
 [US: 9/20/93]

 S Represents a final grade in courses carrying no academic credit or in courses used for residency credit or dissertation/thesis credit.
-It is valued at zero (0) quality points.
+It is valued at zero (0) quality points and zero (0) credit hours.
 [US: 10/11/93; US: 1/14/02; US: 4/10/2006]

 SI Represents an interim grade in credit-bearing seminars, independent work courses, or research courses if these courses extend beyond the normal limits of a semester or summer session.
 This grade signifies that both the quality and the quantity of the student’s academic work were satisfactory during the applicable term.
 All SI grades must be replaced by a regular final letter grade prior to the Qualifying Examination or Final Examination for doctoral students or prior to graduation in all other cases (see Section 5.1.2.3).
 As a temporary mark, SI carries no credit hours or quality points.
 [US: 4/10/06; 5/3/2010]